mnpw-leeds/PSIPREDauto/README.md

 `python -m PSIPREDauto.commandline --batch --input "C:\Sequences" --email "foo@bar.com" --output "C:\Sequences\Results"`

+There is also an `--interval` keyword argument that works in the same way as above, however only takes integer values.
+As when used in a Python script the default interval is 4 minutes.

 ## Other things to note

 * Remember that all file paths must be provided as a string!
-Alternatives such as a pathlib.Path objects will result in an exception (althought `str(<Path object>)` works fine).
+Alternatives such as the path without quotes or pathlib.Path objects will result in an exception.
-* The progress bar will only update after polling the server (default every 4 minutes), lack of movement on the progress bar does not mean nothing is happening.
+* The progress bar will only update after it successfully receives results from the server (default every 4 minutes), lack of movement on the progress bar does not mean nothing is happening.
 Additionally the progress bar isn't particlarly accurate for small batches as it doesn't take into account the waiting interval.

 ## Logging